 Federal regulations require the University's SAP policy to include a "maximum time frame in which a student must complete his or her educational program" before becoming ineligible for financial aid.
-For undergraduate programs, the timeframe cannot exceed 150 percent of the published length of the program.
+For bachelor programs, the timeframe cannot exceed 150 percent of the published length of the program.
+For associate programs, the timeframe is within 75 percent of the published length of the program.

-34 C.F.R. § 668.16(e)(2)(ii), (e)(2)(ii)(A)
+34 C.F.R. § 668.16(e)(2)(ii), (e)(2)(ii)(A), 34 CFR §668.34(a)(5)(i).

-In accordance with these regulations, the FASA Office measures the maximum time frame in attempted credit hours.
+In accordance with these regulations, Financial Aid & Scholarship measures the maximum time frame in attempted credit hours.
 For purposes of the maximum attempted credit hour allowance, attempted credits are counted for all enrollment periods, even for those in which the student did not receive financial aid.

-34 C.F.R. § 668.16(e)(2)(ii)(A)
+34 C.F.R. § 668.16(e)(2)(ii)(A), 34 CFR §668.34(a)(5)(i).